Mr. Schneider Goes to Washington: Background

 Schneider was inspired to make his documentary after watching a 2004 Senator Ernest Hollings interview on 60 Minutes in which Holings lambasted the influence of money and lobbyists on the political process.
 He resigned from producing America’s Next Top Model and other television shows to fund his own documentary about campaign finances.

 The film is a collection of interviews with lobbyists, lawmakers, government watchdogs, and porn stars, speaking about the influence of campaign contributions on politics and politicians.
 The adult film actors discuss a statement Jack Oliver had made about how Americans spend more money on pornography than they do on politics.
 Schneider had wished to include footage of a fundraising video produced by Senator Mike Crapo but, when Schneider was not allowed its use, he instead recruited homeless people to recreate scenes from the video.

 Synopsis

-Frustrated by Washington and his apathy towards it, Mr. Schneider is finally shaken off his comfortable couch and compelled to storm to the capital of the world’s only superpower to find out what is going on with his government.
-Quickly, Mr. Schneider discovers that things in Washington are even worse than he imagined.
-Because of their dependence on big business and special interests to finance their political futures, almost every decision the President, Vice-President and Members of Congress make is corrupted.
-After all, there is no bigger issue facing our political leaders than getting re-elected.
-From education to health care, social security to taxes, foreign policy to gas prices, Americans’ interests repeatedly take a back seat to that of special interests.

-Amazingly, Washington’s political elite agrees.
-Lobbyists, Members of Congress, lawyers, even the Commissioner of the agency responsible for regulating the influence of money in Washington candidly admit this is the most destructive influence on American democracy.
-Yet no one seems to care.
-More people voted for their favorite American Idol candidate than for their favorite candidate for President of the United States.
-We care more about the marital status of our favorite celebrity than what our elected leaders are doing in Washington.
-This isn't lost on the media, whose news coverage reflects its audience’s preoccupation.
-The result: a population of uniformed, disengaged and disenfranchised non-voters hold the world’s only super power in check.
+Frustrated by what he perceives as a lack of attention from Washington, Mr. Schneider travels to the U.S. capital to investigate how the government operates He finds that campaign financing and lobbying play a significant role in political decision-making.
+The film examines these influences across areas including education, health care, social security, taxation, foreign policy and energy prices, arguing that the interests of businesses and other organized groups can affect government policy.
+It also features interviews with lobbyists, members of congress, lawyers, and officials involved in regulating campaign finance and lobbying, who discuss the role of money and organized interests in American politics.